gunjandatta/sprest/README.md

 - ListFormField - Helper class for custom list forms
 - [Caching](https://github.com/gunjandatta/sprest/wiki/Session-Storage) - Based on the library's design to create the SharePoint object from the SharePoint REST API's response, the object can be recreated from data stored in the local/session storage.
 - [Custom Fields](https://github.com/gunjandatta/sprest/wiki/Automation-Fields) - As part of the automation features for creating various SharePoint assets, there are helper classes for site and list fields.
 A helper for creating the Schema XML is available.
 The SharePoint Configuration intellisense has built in intellisense for creating fields, to handle advanced customizations.
-- [[Taxonomy|Taxonomy]] - Helper class for getting terms from the managed metadata taxonomy term store
+- [Taxonomy](https://github.com/gunjandatta/sprest/wiki/Taxonomy) - Helper class for getting terms from the managed metadata taxonomy term store
-- [[WebPart|WebPart]] - Helper class for creating webpart solutions
+- [WebPart](https://github.com/gunjandatta/sprest/wiki/WebPart) - Helper class for creating webpart solutions

 #### Modern Experience in SharePoint 2013
 One of the key reasons of creating this libray, was to give an easy way to develop using the modern web stack in SharePoint 2013 environments.